o2r-project/api/docs/compendium/bindings.md

 # Bindings

-Bindings make static scientific papers more interactive by making the underlying source code and dataset better accessible.
+Bindings make static scientific papers interactive by making the underlying source code and dataset better accessible.
 Bindings connect the paper, the dataset, and the source code used to compute a specific figure, numerical result, or table with user interface widgets such as slider to manipulate a value shown in the figure.

 ## Purposes
 The sort of interactivity depends on the purpose.
 Here, we support the following purposes: